-Open communication with (not at your partner) is necessary and a solid first step toward resolving problems.
+Open communication with (not at your partner) is a necessary and solid first step toward resolving problems.
 Bring issues to the table.
 Talk, then talk some more.
-In between discussions: keep your chonies on.
-Please keep your body parts off other people’s property until you’ve civilly ended the primary relationship.
+In between discussions: Please keep your body parts off other people’s property until you’ve civilly ended the primary relationship.
 How this is approached can make or break everything.
 If the relationship seems to have run its course, then respectfully end the partnership.
-That respect is as much geared toward yourself as it is your mate.
-Know that.
+That respect is as much geared toward yourself as it is toward your mate.

-The amount of adultery on the loose is highly annoying.
-Sure, it makes for titillating copy, but enough already!
-Where’s the personal accountability–on all fronts?
+The amount of adultery on the loose is annoying and troubling.
+Sure, it makes for titillating copy, but where’s the personal accountability–on all fronts?
 There’s plenty of finger-pointing, anger, hurt, etc., but who’s addressing the crux of the matter?
 Is “I’m sorry” good enough?
 Does an apology truly absolve or resolve anything?
 Does it help repair a shattered heart?
 Mend a child’s psyche?
-Your own?
+Your own self-esteem?

-For these reasons, read my book and explore the options, because quite frankly, I can use you.
+For these reasons, explore the book.
+Understand the healthier options.
 I encourage like-minded people to step forward.
 Let’s bring awareness to infidelity prevention through word-of-mouth, positive examples, education, and the like.
 On a grander scale: Why not switch up legislation to reflect a more proactive approach to supporting familial bonds?
-I understand this is a huge Pandora’s box filled with drama, trauma, and backstories that aren’t easily unraveled, but, we can take steps to start.
+Yes, this is a huge Pandora’s box filled with drama, trauma, and backstories that aren’t easily unraveled, but–we can take steps to start.
 Yes, we.
-Start the dialogue, lift your voice, lend an ear; any simple act can be of service to this matter.
+Start the dialogue, lift your voice, and lend an ear; any simple act can be of service to yourself and others.

 “Many persons have a wrong idea of what constitutes true happiness.
 It is not attained through self-gratification but fidelity to a worthy purpose.”